 The duration of a CS- affected both the speed of inhibitory learning as well as the asymptotic level of inhibition.
 In all cases, in which there was a CS- there was a perfect negative contingency between the CS- and the US.
 Contrary to the predictions of contingency theory the duration of the CS- had a big influence on inhibitory learning.

 The results of the current experiment are consistent with the time based formulations mentioned above.
 As the duration of the CS- increases the factor by which the US is delayed increases.
 Additionally, in the current procedure as the duration of the CS- increases so does the duration of session.
 Because the number of US’s was fixed the overall session rate of US presentation is decreased.
-Thus the divergence of the rate of US’s during the ITI is more divergent than from the overall rate the longer the CS-.
+Thus the the rate of US’s during the ITI is more divergent than from the overall rate the longer the CS-.
 We deal directly with this issue in experiment 5.

 At an empirical level, one might wonder if the current procedure is a form of extinction.
 Though it has been suggested otherwise{Gallistel, 2000 #30}. ( previous research has shown that when the duration of a cue is varied during extinction, the speed of extinction depends on the number of trials and not on the duration of the cue being extinguished (drew bouton).
 One might anticipate then that the duration of the extinction cue would have little impact on the speed and depth of response loss.
 Clearly that was not the case in the current experiment.